-Channel Assignments
+9.5 Channel Assignments

-The Channel Assignment tables on the following pages list the channel number, frequency and usage for Marine VHF communication as published by the Radiocommunications Agency.
+The Channel Assignment tables on the following pages list the channel number, frequency and usage for Marine VHF communication.

 Depending upon your selection, certain channels may be either simplex (single frequency) or duplex (two frequency) as indicated in the tables.
 On simplex channels, your transceiver transmits and receives on the same frequency.
 On duplex channels, your transceiver transmits on one frequency and receives on another frequency.
 You may communicate with shore stations on both simplex and duplex channels, but because of the frequency offset, you cannot communicate with other vessels on a duplex channel.